 - how to kill & butcher a chicken

 - all my posts about chickens

-We added a small flock of four Indian runner ducks to our backyard barnyard for more eggs and more nitrogen-rich manure.
-And let’s be honest, more entertainment.
-These girls are adorable additions to our homestead!
-They love the rainy, cool Pacific Northwest weather.
-In fact, their favorite activity (aside from swimming in their kiddie pool) is hunting around the garden for slugs on a wet day.
+We had a small flock of four Indian runner ducks on our homestead for more eggs, more nitrogen-rich manure, and, let’s be honest, more entertainment.
+These girls were an adorable addition to our homestead and a great fit for the rainy, cool Pacific Northwest weather.
+Their favorite activity (aside from swimming in their kiddie pool) was hunting around the garden for slugs on a wet day.

 Ducks are a little noisier than chickens, but the make up for it with their rich eggs about 25% bigger than chickens.
 They are messier eaters and their poop is a lot bigger than their chicken cousins.
 Despite these downsides, they are less destructive in the garden since they can’t scratch up the soil.
+We eventually relocated the ducks to a nearby farm to simplify our homestead efforts, but still recommend them as a backyard livestock option (just maybe not when you already have chickens and bees and babies).
 Check out some of my posts about the ducks:

 - welcome ducklings

 - new duck coop

 - our drake moves out, new girls move in

 Keeping honeybees takes up very little space, making them a great addition to urban gardens.
 They increase pollination of your fruit trees (and your neighbors) while providing you with local honey in the summer time.
 Bees are generally low-maintenance and just need some occasional looking after in the coldest winter months.
 Here are some posts I have written about keeping honeybees on the modern homestead:

 Even the smallest urban spaces can make a little room to support native wildlife.
 Get some inspiration for your own modern homestead from some of these past posts: